bfirsh/django-docker-heroku-template/README.md

 # Django template for Docker + Heroku

-This is a template for Django applications that can be run with Docker Compose locally and Heroku in production.

-It is how I set up Django projects to get up and running as quick as possible.
+This is how I set up Django projects to get up and running as quick as possible.
 In includes a few neat things:

+- Development environment with Docker Compose
+- Production environment with Heroku
 - Static file compilation with Parcel, so you can use modern JS stuff and SCSS
 - Static file serving with Whitenoise
 - CI with GitHub actions